daviddalpiaz/r4sl/20-resampling.md

 # for each fold
 # - pre-screen variables on the 9 training folds
 # - fit model to these variables
-# - get accuracy on validation fold
+# - get error on validation fold
 fold_err = rep(0, length(folds))

 for (i in seq_along(folds)) {